CityOfLosAngeles/covid19-indicators/reopening-sources.md

     * Regular testing, [in addition to other monitoring protocols are needed](https://www.nytimes.com/2020/11/11/health/coronavirus-navy-parris-roosevelt.html)
 * [Behavioral science](https://www.nytimes.com/2020/12/10/magazine/covid-research-behavior-.html) has insights for how to encourage and reinforce good public health behaviors
 * CDC will soon label [masks with their effectiveness](https://www.nytimes.com/2020/12/16/health/covid-masks-effectiveness.html)
+* Restrictions must be paired with [vaccinations to save the most lives](https://www.nytimes.com/interactive/2021/01/24/us/covid-vaccine-rollout.html)
+    * If restrictions are strengthened until mid-July, there would be 19 million fewer infections in the US
+    * If current restrictions were lifted in February, there would be 29 million more infections in the US

 ## Antibodies and Immunity Research